 - The yellow-eyed penguin is believed to be the rarest penguin species, with only approximately 5,000 birds surviving in the wild, though population numbers fluctuate.
 They can only be found along the southeastern coast of New Zealand and smaller nearby islands.

-- Penguins are highly social, colonial birds that form breeding colonies numbering in the tens of thousands.
-They may use the same nesting grounds for thousands of years and the largest colonies can number in the millions, but parents and chicks use their superb hearing to easily keep track of one another even in a crowd.
+- Penguins are highly social, colonial birds that form breeding colonies called rookeries numbering in the tens of thousands.
+They may use the same nesting grounds for thousands of years and the largest colonies can number in the millions, with many penguins staying with the same mates for years.
+Parents and chicks use their superb hearing to easily keep track of one another even in a crowd.